Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 You also want an ed-tech product that allows you to find new and old courses, settings, and payment methods with ease.

-All versions of the Coursera software have a similar interface which I found easy to use.
+All versions of the Coursera software have a similar interface that is easy to use.

 Key Software Features